-- Some of the best beaches in the world can be found in the island paradise of the Seychelles
+- Some of the best and most beautiful beaches in the world

-- Island hopping allows you to experience each island's unique personality, taking in the bustle of the larger islands and the untouched natural wonder of the smaller islands
+- Island hopping allows you to experience each island's unique personality, taking in the bustle of the larger islands and seeing the untouched wonders of the smaller islands

-- A range of rejuvenating award-winning spas to soothe the soul
+- A fantastic range of award-winning spas to soothe the soul

-- The jungle-like interiors and colourful coral reefs are home to a range of rare and captivating flora and fauna
+- The jungle-like interiors and colourful coral reefs are home to some of the world's most rare and captivating flora and fauna

-- Adventure-seekers will be kept entertained with snorkelling, diving, hiking and a whole host of water sports on offer, there is plenty to keep you entertained
+- Adventure-seekers will be kept entertained with snorkelling, diving, hiking and a whole host of water sports on offer

 Best time to visit Seychelles